decent-im/prosody-modules/mod_invites_page/README.markdown

 behind a reverse proxy such as nginx or Apache, you will probably want to set `http_external_url` so that Prosody knows what URLs should look like for users.

+If you want to disable this module's built-in pages and use an external invitation page generator (such as [ge0rg/easy-xmpp-invitation](https://github.com/ge0rg/easy-xmpp-invitation) then set `invites_page_external = true` and set `invites_page` to the appropriate URL for your installation.